awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-instanceprofile.md

 }
 ```

-To customize permissions, you can either add policies to the role attached to the default instance profile, or create your own instance profile with a restricted set of permissions\.
+To customize permissions, you can add policies to the role attached to the default instance profile or create your own instance profile with a restricted set of permissions\.

 + [Verifying the Permissions Assigned to the Default Instance Profile](#iam-instanceprofile-verify)